-The awful accusations of domestic violation allegations are a character issue, and possible for a supporter to dismiss as hearsay.
+The awful accusations of domestic violence are a character issue, and possible for a supporter to dismiss as hearsay.
 But his professional history strikes at Hall’s credibility in a unique way.
 First: he’s running a campaign in which he’s railing against the usual tea party bêtes-noires: special interest groups and government overspending.
 His first “legislative priority” listed on his website is fighting “spending at all levels of government.”

 Yet for much of his life, Hall made his living by helping businesses obtain a greater share of government largesse.
 That’s a bit odd.
 Worse: